As we have seen, pairs provide a primitive “glue” that we can use to

 and produces a painter operation that transforms a given painter with those

 four operations and arranges the results in a square.
-Tl
+Tl, tr,

 the top right copy, the bottom left copy, and the bottom right copy,